Here are the best Terminal applications to install on Ubuntu Linux distros to replace the default one for running various commands.

 If you are looking for a great Terminal emulator for the GNOME desktop environment, the Terminator Terminal emulator is the best one for you.
 Among other features of the Terminator emulator, Terminator solves the problem associated with opening multiple tabs in a single Terminal window.
 You can seamlessly arrange the Terminal tabs with Terminator.

-Terminator basically comes with a lot of customization options, which can help you arrange the Terminals in a grid-shaped arrangement, besides support for multiple tabs.
-With the number of key bindings, you can carry out the most common activities, and you can easily drag and drop tabs for the purpose of ordering them and enjoy a streamlined workflow.
+Terminator comes with a lot of customization options, which can help you arrange the Terminals in a grid-shaped arrangement, besides support for multiple tabs.
+With the number of key bindings, you can carry out the most common activities, and you can easily drag and drop tabs to order them and enjoy a streamlined workflow.
 Terminator has support typing the same text in multiple Terminal instances at the same time, which can also be useful in certain situations.
 Learn how to install Terminator on Ubuntu 22.04 Linux.

 Yakuake (Yet another Quake) is a terminal emulator based on the KDE program console.
 Yakuake was inspired by the terminal of the game Quake: a hotkey causes the window to roll out from the top of the screen.
 By pressing the hotkey again, the terminal is retracted.
 The same principle also applies to Tilda.
 Under GNOME, Guake can be used as an alternative.